 20. Does your marriage lack intimacy? __Yes __No

-If you answered, “yes” to one or more of the questions above, your opposite-sex friendship poses a real threat to the quality of your marriage.
-It may be in the best interest of your marriage to either significantly limit or actually end your close friendship.
+If you answered, “yes” to one or more of the questions above, your opposite-sex friendship poses a threat to the quality of your marriage.
+It may be in the best interest of your marriage to either significantly limit or end your close friendship.
 Be completely honest with yourself and your spouse and pray that God will give you the wisdom, discernment and courage to do what is best!

 It is possible for married people to have healthy opposite-sex friendships.
 However, special consideration must be given to a number of factors that, if ignored, can potentially serve to threaten your marriage and seriously compromise your relationship with God.
 If you desire to make or keep your marriage strong, here are some tips for managing opposite-sex friendships in your life.

 • Make your relationship with Jesus Christ your number one priority in life.

 • Develop and consistently nurture a “best friend” relationship with your spouse.